divyjani/Task/README.md

 - **UserList-List**: Main page for displaying user data; handles view switching and data fetching.
 - **UserList-List-UserTable**: Shows user data in a table (List view); handles pagination.
 - **UserList-List-Grid**: Shows user data in a grid (Grid view); handles pagination; "View Details" button for each user.

----
+## User Details Page
+- Displays complete information of a selected user (using ID from route).
+- Shows profile picture, name, age, gender, creation date/time, and location.

+## Dashboard Components
+The Dashboard provides user insights with multiple charts and summaries:
+- **Total Users** → Shows the total number of users.
+- **Daily Signups** → Line chart of user signups in the last 30 days.
+- **Avatar Distribution** → Pie chart of users with/without profile pictures.
+- **Signup Distribution (By Hours)** → Bar chart showing what time of the day most users signed up.
+- **Recent Users** → List of the 5 most recently created users with avatars.
+- **Footer** → A small thank-you note displayed at the bottom of the page.

+## ⚡ Data Fetching & State Management
+- API Key is stored in `src/data/data.js`.
+- Context API is used for fetching and sharing data across components.
+- `ApiContext` provides user data and a `getData` function.
+- Data is fetched using Axios and stored in context state.
+- All components access user data via `useContext(ApiContext)`.
+- Dashboard functions (in `DashFunctions.js`):
+  - `dailySignups()` → Counts daily signups for the past 30 days.
+  - `avatarDistribution()` → Splits users with/without avatars.
+  - `getSignupHours()` → Distributes signups by hour.
+  - `getRecentUsers()` → Returns top 5 most recent users.

-## Technologies Used
+## 🛠️ Technologies & Libraries

-- Vite for fast React setup
-- React JS for building UI components
-- Tailwind CSS for styling
+- **Vite** → Fast development setup for React.
+- **React JS** → Core UI library.
+- **React Router DOM** → For navigation between pages (List, Grid, Details, Dashboard).
+- **Tailwind CSS** → Styling framework.
-- PostCSS for processing Tailwind CSS
+- **PostCSS** → For processing Tailwind CSS.
-- Axios for API requests
+- **Axios** → For API requests.
-- React Context API for state management and data sharing
+- **React Context API** → Global state management.

----
+- **Recharts** → For charts (Line, Bar, Pie).
+- **Lucide-react** → Icon set (used in Dashboard).
+- **React-icons** → Additional icons (e.g., total users).

-## How Everything Works
+## 🖥️ How Everything Works

-1. Navbar is shown for navigation.
+- Navbar is always visible for navigation.
-2. UserList page loads and shows the List component.
+- UserList Page loads with user data and shows either List or Grid view.
-3. List component fetches user data from the API using Context.
-4. User can switch between List view (UserTable) and Grid view (GridData) using buttons.
-5. Both views show 10 users per page with pagination controls.
-6. In Grid view, clicking "View Details" takes you to a page with full info about that user.
+- Search lets you filter users by name in both views.
+- Pagination ensures only 10 users are visible per page.
+- View Details opens a full profile page for a single user.
+- Dashboard gives an overview of all user-related insights with charts and widgets.
 ---